It never ceases to amaze me how much I take cabinets, drawers and other storage areas for granted. Without them, my house would be a mess.

 Coming in second place on the list of best cabinet locks is the adhesive mounted cabinet lock.

 Adhesive locks will generally require two anchor points to be stuck to the surface of your cabinets.
-A strap join both anchors together, preventing your cabinets from being pulled open by a child.
+A strap joins both anchors together, preventing your cabinets from being pulled open by a child.

 Just be mindful to read reviews when purchasing adhesive cabinet locks.
 Unfortunately, not all of them are created equally.
 Some barely stick while others other just poorly designed.